 Though traveling has eased up again, with relaxed COVID-19 health protocols and an increase in vaccinated Americans, it has definitely not become cheaper.
 If anything, airline prices are on the rise again as travelers set out in droves.

-So if you’re looking to fly somewhere but don’t want to spend a lot of money, finding the cheapest flight is probably top of your list.
-While finding cheap flights is not the easiest way to book, following these 11 tips can help you find a flight that will bring to you a dream destination without hurting your bank account.
+So if you’re looking to fly somewhere but don’t want to spend a lot of money, finding the cheapest flight is probably at the top of your to-do list.
+While it’s not always easy finding cheap flights, following these 10 tips can help you book a flight to your dream destination without hurting your bank account.

 Scott’s Cheap Flights